rohan843/cybersecurity-notes/README.md

 2. **Setting guidelines to acheive security goals** (for e.g., when implementing guidelines to acheive GDPR compliance, an organization may have to develop new policies on how to handle data requests from individual users.)
 3. **Implementing strong security processes** (for e.g., in case of GDPR, a security analyst working for a social media company may help design procedures to ensure the organization complies with verified user data requests.
 Such a request could be when a user attempts to update or delete their profile information.)
 4. **Monitoring and communicating results** (for e.g., we may monitor our organization's internal network and report a potential security issue affecting GDPR to a manager or to a regulatory compliance officer.)

+**Security controls**: They are safeguards designed to reduce specific security risks.